‘Coastliners’ is a Rail User group representing users and friends of the Durham Coast railway line

 The railways of East Durham were originally built to serve the coal mines with passengers being a secondary consideration.
 The present coast line resulted from the joining up of many of these colliery lines.
 This was not completed until as late as 1905 when the North Eastern Railway connected Hartlepool with Lord Londonderry’s railway at Seaham, a project that required the construction of several large viaducts across the Denes.
 The original web of lines can be seen on the historic tile maps still in situ at Hartlepool (then West Hartlepool) and Middlesbrough stations.

-Coal trains still use the Durham coast line, but now carry imported coal and also biomass from Tyne Dock to the Yorkshire power stations, whilst other regular freight services serve the cement terminal at Seaham and Hartlepool Nuclear Power Station and more recently scrap metal from Sunderland docks to Cardiff.
+Freight trains still use the Durham coast line, but now carry imported biomass from Tyne Dock to the Yorkshire power stations, whilst other regular freight services serve the cement terminal at Seaham and Hartlepool Nuclear Power Station and more recently scrap metal from Sunderland docks to Cardiff.

 Durham Coast Passenger Services